Cavs Assign Ante Zizic to Canton Charge | Cleveland Cavaliers

 Cavs Assign Ante Zizic to Canton Charge

-CLEVELAND – The Cleveland Cavaliers have assigned center Ante Zizic to the Canton Charge, the Cavaliers’ exclusively owned and operated NBA G League team, Cavaliers General Manager Koby Altman announced Sunday.
+CLEVELAND – The Cleveland Cavaliers have assigned center Ante Zizic to the Canton Charge, the Cavaliers’ exclusively owned and operated NBA G League team, Cavaliers General Manager Koby Altman announced on Friday, December 1st.

-Zizic has played in five games for the Cavaliers this season, averaging 1.4 points in 4.3 minutes.
-He will be available for Monday night’s Charge game at Fort Wayne.
+Zizic has played in two games for Canton this season, averaging 14.0 points and 11.5 rebounds in 27.5 minutes per game.
+He has appeared in eight contests with the Cavaliers in 2017-18.
+Zizic will be available for tonight’s Charge game versus the Long Island Nets at the Canton Memorial Civic Center.

 Fans can stay up-to-date on team news by following the team at @CantonCharge on Twitter at www.twitter.com/CantonCharge and on Facebook at www.facebook.com/CantonCharge.
 Fans can sign up for mobile text alerts by texting CHARGE to 720720 (message & data rates apply).